 Contracted Independent Organizations (CIOs)

-CIOs act independently of the University and are not covered by the University’s risk management plans.
+The majority of student organizations at UVA are CIOs.
+These organizations act independently of the University and are not covered by the University’s risk management plans.
 They offer educational, hobby, professional, recreational, service, and/or social opportunities to their members and are recognized by the University through an approved annual agreement.
 At least 51% of a CIO’s members are University students; all of a CIO’s officers are full-time, fee-paying University students.
 Faculty, staff, alumni, and/or community members may comprise the remainder of a CIO’s membership.
 CIOs are not required to have advisors, but are encouraged to find one.
-Active CIOs are eligible to request student activity fee funds, which are appropriated by Student Council, and use certain University facilities and limited resources.
+Active CIOs are eligible to request student activity fee funds, which are appropriated by Student Council, and use certain University facilities and resources.

-Now that you know the various types of organizations at UVA, check out the “Join a Student Organization” tab to visit the student organization directory.
+Now that you know the various types of organizations at UVA, check out the "Getting Involved at UVA and in Charlottesville” tab to explore!